 Does a BSN nurse earn more than an ADN nurse?

-According to Nightingale.edu, an ADN-level registered nurse earns a median annual salary of $71,730, depending on the state.
-Meanwhile, RNs with a BSN degree earn a yearly income of $82,000 on average, according to the same source.
+According to NursingProcess, an ADN-level registered nurse earns an average salary of $70,820 per year, depending on the state.
+Meanwhile, RNs with a BSN degree earn a median salary of $84,250 per year.

-Prepared nurses specialized in anesthesia or psychiatry are among the highest paid ones in the nursing field.
-To access those programs, you will definitely need a BSN since those specializations are qualified as a master’s level (Advanced Practice Registered Nurse degree).
+Nurses specialized in anesthesia or psychiatry are among the highest paid ones in the nursing field.
+You will definitely need a BSN to access these programs since those specializations are qualified as a master’s level (Advanced Practice Registered Nurse degree).

 Does a BSN degree program have more nursing job opportunities than an ADN?

-According to several studies cited by The American Association of Colleges of Nursing (AACN), patient outcomes improve under BSN-registered nurses’ care.
-Likewise, since they are significantly better prepared in 12 of 16 areas related to quality and safety, there is a prevalence of replacing assistive roles with professional personnel.
+According to several studies cited by the American Association of Colleges of Nursing (ACCN), patient outcomes improve under BSN-registered nurses’ care.
+Likewise, since they are significantly better prepared in 12 of 16 areas related to quality and safety, replacing assistive roles with professional personnel is prevalent.

 Can I get an ADN or a BSN through online classes?